jamesaustinmiley/Ticket-Lifecycle/README.md

 <br />

 <p>
 Log in as Jane Doe.
-Find Ticket 661413 in the Open Tickets list and begin working the ticket to completion.
+Find Ticket 661413 in the Open Tickets list and begin working the ticket.
 </p>
 <p>
 <img src="https://imgur.com/SJMpuNT.png" alt="Jane"/>